onema/ServerlessLink/README.md

 ```
 serverless deploy --domain <DOMAIN_NAME>
 ```
 The <DOMAIN_NAME> is the domain you will be using for your application.
-This will create a bucket with the given domain name.
+This will create a bucket with the given domain name and create two DNS Record Sets in Route 53, one for the website and another one for the API.
-You can create an alias `A` record in route 53 and point it to the bucket.

 Serverless will use the file `infrastructure/link-resources_cfn.yml` and generate the following resources:

 * Website Bucket (to place the application files)
 * DynamoDB table (where the link mappings are saved)
+* ACM certificate for the Website
 * ACM certificate for the API
 * Domain Mapping for the API (the domain will be `m.<DOMAIN_NAME>`)
+* CloudFront distribution for the website
+* Record set entry in Route 53 for the website
+* Record set entry in Route 53 for the API

 > **IMPORTANT**:
 >
-> The process will not finished until the ACM Certificate has been approved, the approval process requires a DNS entry,
+> The process will not finished until the ACM Certificates have been approved, the approval process requires a DNS entry,
 > you can see the instructions to add the DNS record in the [ACM](https://console.aws.amazon.com/acm/home?region=us-east-1#) control panel.

 ### To push the code to the bucket use the following command